1 Getting Started

 sudo apt update && sudo apt install -y --install-recommends build-essential gfortran libmagick++-dev r-base-dev cmake

 In this book, we will often use data sets from the EcoData package, which is not on CRAN, but on a GitHub page.
-To install the package, if you don’t have the devtools package installed already, first install devtools from CRAN by running
+To install the package from github, first install devtools package (unless you have the devtools package installed already) by running

 install.packages("devtools")